 Public Opinion on Single-Payer, National Health Plans, and Expanding Access to Medicare Coverage

-For many years, Kaiser Family Foundation has been tracking public opinion on the idea of national health plan.
-Since the 2016 presidential primary and Bernie Sanders’ rallying cry for “Medicare-for-all,” our polls have shown a modest increase in support for the idea of a national health plan (Figure 1), and broad support for proposals that expand Medicare (Figure 2).
-Overall, about six in ten adults favor a national health plan or Medicare-for-all plan (Figure 3).
-There is robust support among Democrats, and even somewhat among Republicans, for expansions of the Medicare program through a Medicare buy-in (Figure 6) or an “optional” Medicare-for-all proposal (Figure 7).
-Yet, it is unclear how much staying power this support has once people become aware of the details of any plan.
-Public support quickly erodes when people hear further explanation about potential tax increases or increased government control (Figure 8) and recent polling also shows many people falsely assume they would be able to keep their current health insurance under a single-payer plan (Figure 10), suggesting another potential area for decreased support.
+For many years, Kaiser Family Foundation has been tracking public opinion on the idea of a national health plan.
+Our polls have shown a modest increase in support for the idea of a national health plan (Figure 1) but relatively stable support for the federal government doing more to help provide health insurance for more Americans since before the passing of the 2010 Affordable Care (Figure 2).
+Recently, we have found broad support for proposals that expand the role of public programs like Medicare and Medicaid (Figure 3).
+Overall, about six in ten adults favor a national health plan or Medicare-for-all plan (Figure 4).
+Yet, how politicians discuss these different proposals does affect public support (Figure 5 and Figure 6).
+There is robust support among Democrats, and even support among Republicans, for an expansion of the Medicare program through a Medicare buy-in or a Medicaid buy-in proposal (Figure 7).
+In addition, nearly half of Republicans and majorities of independents and Democrats favor an optional Medicare-for-all plan (Figure 8).
+Yet, it is unclear how much staying power this support has once people become aware of the details of any plan or hear arguments on either side.
+Public support for Medicare-for-all shifts significantly when people hear arguments about potential tax increases or delays in medical tests and treatment (Figure 9) and recent polling also shows many people falsely assume they would be able to keep their current health insurance under a single-payer plan (Figure 10), suggesting another potential area for decreased support.